What We’ve Learned From 8 Weeks of Full Time Travel

 Worldschooling family life

 Hey, y’all.
 We are coming up to two months of full-time travel, or ‘worldschooling’, and we’ve learned a lot.
 Some things are academic, some emotional, some spiritual- but one thing’s for sure, travel opens up a whole world of education (pun intended).
-Here are 8 things that we have learned in 8 weeks of travel:
+Here are 8 life lessons you can expect to learn from full time travel:

 - Kids don’t need many toys.
 Between them, our three girls (aged 6, 5 and 2) have one child-sized backpack full of toys.
 Little Disney figurines and Peppa Pig Characters, mainly, a soft toy each, three Hello Kitty tea-cups and tea pots, a magnifying glass, a Rubix cube and that’s pretty much it.
 They play with the brooms made of bamboo and dried grass around our apartment, they release geckos, they jump in the swimming pool, they play on their iPads and dig sand at the beach and do workbook activities and swim in the ocean and bounce on the mattresses and do colouring.
 I don’t believe in enforcing minimalism (or any other philosophy) onto children; this has happened naturally.
 We will be topping up their toys with Lego and some new books at Christmas, and perhaps something else if we can find decent presents wherever we are.